The Sole E95 Elliptical is a solid elliptical for fitness enthusiasts who want the real thing at home.

 The company provides troubleshooting instructions for how different noises can be fixed by tightening certain parts or applying lubrication.

-The SOLE E95 features a large 10-inch full-color graphic screen with several high tech features.
+The Sole E95 features a large 10-inch full-colour graphic screen with several high tech features.

 In addition to the 10 automatic workout programs built-in, you can create your own automatic programs and save them to the device under your user profile.